 Now cutting-edge technology is enabling leading retail networks and brands to harness a rich data stream that shows exactly how customers interact with their stores and products.

 Know more.
-Sell more, with 4D imaging radar by Vayyar.
-Affordable, camera-free instore sensors reveal a wealth of shopper insights, providing organizations with data that creates real-world versions of the most illuminating online analytics.
+Sell more.
+That’s the logic behind Vayyar’s 4D imaging radar technology for retail stores.
+Affordable, camera-free in-store sensors reveal a wealth of shopper insights.
+This 4D imaging radar retail sensor technology provides organizations with data that creates real-world versions of the most illuminating online analytics.

 Vayyar sensors count the number of people who come through the doors, stop by a product, pick it up and either return it to the shelf or place it in their basket.
 They also track how many pass each shelf or end cap, helping to optimize store layout and product impact.

-In addition, retailers can identify hot and cold zones and the most common paths customers take around their stores, enabling contextual selling.
+In addition, this new technology in the retail industry allows retailers to identify hot and cold zones.
+They can also find out the most common paths customers take around their stores, enabling contextual selling.

 Like websites, real-world retailers need to avoid checkout abandonment.
 Faced with a long wait in a checkout line, a customer in a hurry will often head straight for the exit.
 Many customers struggle with self-checkout, while cashierless stores present significant privacy concerns and cost implications.

-4D imaging radar, on the other hand, provides effective checkout and service line monitoring with zero privacy concerns, enabling store managers to calculate wait times and deploy additional staff to clear bottlenecks.
+4D imaging radar technology in retail stores, on the other hand, provides effective checkout and service line monitoring with zero privacy concerns.
+This enables store managers to calculate wait times and deploy additional staff to clear bottlenecks.

-4D imaging radar sensors map and track people and products with unprecedented precision and detail across a wide field of view.
-Since it doesn’t rely on cameras or optics, the technology is robust in all lighting conditions and requires no line of sight, providing high-resolution point cloud imaging.
+4D imaging radar technology in the supermarket industry maps and tracks people and products with unprecedented precision and detail across a wide field of view.
+Since it doesn’t rely on cameras or optics, the technology is robust in all lighting conditions.
+4D imaging radar retail sensor technology requires no line of sight, providing high-resolution point cloud imaging.